jayggg/DPG/README.md

+*Note:*  This codebase will not be maintained further.
+All facilities that were made available here for implementing DPG methods are now available directly in recent versions of [NGSolve](https://ngsolve.org).
+Users wanting to try out DPG methods should proceed to use the python or c++ interfaces of NGSolve.

 # DPG methods in NGSolve

 This repository provides facilities to experiment with Discontinuous Petrov Galerkin (DPG) methods.
 The C++ codes here can be compiled to make a  shared library that can be added onto the